mgk2014/PCMLAI-CAPSTONE2/README.md

 # PCMLAI-capstone

-### CyberSecurity XDR Alert and Incident Grade prediction
+### Alert and Incident Grade prediction in Extended Detection and Response (XDR) solutions

 In the evolving cybersecurity landscape, the increase in threat actors has overwhelmed enterprise security operation centers (SOCs) with incidents.
-This situation necessitates solutions for immediately classifying threats and triggering a remediation process.
+This situation necessitates solutions for immediately classifying alerts and incidents handled in XDR solutions and triggering an appropriate remediation process.
 However, fully automated systems require a very high confidence threshold to avoid errors due to automated actions, making them often impractical.
 As a result, SOCs consider building guided response (GR) systems that aid analysts in making informed decisions.
 These guided response systems require a triaged threat assessment that is then prioritized and fed for further review and action by a SOC analyst.

 ### Objective